iacopoerpichini/passiveThermostatNotifier/README.md

 In this case the bulb is related to a temperature sensor and the notification are about how much cold or hotter the house is.
 The thermostat system it is built using low-cost components and Open Source platformsto make it reproduced by everyone.

-In this project are developed a phisycal device and an interface via a Telegram bot.
+In this project are developed a physical device and an interface via a Telegram bot.

 ...in progress...